 respectively.

-On the other hand, the Japanese do not commonly say this phrase in their daily conversation.
-It is even hardly heard in standard Japanese speech.
-So, consider again not to use this when you are speaking to a Native Japanese.
+On the other hand, the Japanese do not often say this phrase in everyday conversation.
+In fact, it is rarely heard in standard Japanese.
+So again, consider not using it when speaking to a native Japanese speaker.

 3. “Kaizokuou Ni, Ore Wa Naru!” – Monkey D. Luffy

 Who doesn’t know One Piece?
 It is a Japanese manga and anime series written and illustrated by Eiichiro Oda.
-Proudly, One Piece has received an abundance of praise for its storytelling, art, characterization, and humor.
-This great Japanese manga and anime series has received many awards and is ranked by critics, reviewers, and readers as one of the best manga of all time.
+Proudly, One Piece has received an abundance of praise for its storytelling, art, characterisation and humour.
+This great Japanese manga and anime series has won many awards and is considered by critics, reviewers and readers to be one of the best manga of all time.

 In One Piece, there is one of the most popular phrases said by Luffy, the main character in this manga/anime.
 That is 「海賊王に 俺はなる!(Kaizokuou ni, Ore wa naru!).
 The original meaning of the word in this phrase is as follows: